timabell/timwise.co.uk/_posts/2021-03-15-github-rebase-and-squash-considered-harmful.md

 Seriously, use a better git viewer, there are literally thousands.

 It 100% sucks that github, the flagship platform for git, still to this day does not have a proper branch view let alone first-parent view.
 Appalling.
+I'm even more horrified that [GitHub desktop](https://github.com/desktop/desktop/issues/1634) has inherited this idiotic denial of branch based views.
 If the view of history / PRs in github doesn't show you what you need **don't use it**.
 Did you know you can review PRs by just pulling down the branch and looking at it locally?
 You are a capable programmer who uses many tools not an idiot that needs to be spoonfed powerpoint presentations.

 Even visual studio can show you branches, merges and first-parent views, it's just a little tricky to find because they insisted on calling everything by different names and using mystery-meat buttons.